ZouLiwen-1999/ZouLiwen-1999.github.io/_pages/cv.md

   *  Supervisor: [Prof. Delu Zeng](https://scut-dacim.github.io/probre.html)
   *  Thesis: Measuring the Rogue Wave Pattern Triggered from Gaussian Perturbations by Deep Learning

-Research Project
+Research Projects
 ======
-* April 2022 – April 2023, Research on CT Image Segmentation Algorithms for Pancreatic Tumors and Peripancreatic Vessels
+* April 2022 – April 2023, Accurate and Efficient AI models for Pancreatic Cancer and Peripancreatic Vessel Segmentation on CT Images.
-  *  Funding: Postgraduate Research and Practice Innovation Program of Jiangsu Province, China (No. KYCX22_0082)
+  *  Funding: Postgraduate Research and Practice Innovation Program of Jiangsu Province, China, No. KYCX22_0082.
-  *  Description: Establish high-precision segmentation frameworks integrating mathematical modeling and deep learning to achieve automated segmentation of pancreatic tumors and peripancreatic vessels.
+* December 2020 – December 2025, Mathematical Models and Efficient Algorithms for Accurate Segmentation of Pancreatobiliary Malignant Tumors and Complex Vascular Structures in Medical Images.
+  *  Funding: Ministry of Science and Technology of the People’s Republic of China, No. 2020YFA0713802.

 Honors
 ======